luisjure/csound-vim/README.md

 See [`:he ins-completion`] (http://vimdoc.sourceforge.net/htmldoc/insert.html#ins-completion) for more details.

 ##### online help
 Online documentation for most Csound elements is available through the `:he[lp]` command, or typing `K` when the cursor is on the element in normal mode.
-Updated to html manual for 6.07.
+See [`:he help`] (http://vimdoc.sourceforge.net/htmldoc/helphelp.html) and [`:he K`] (http://vimdoc.sourceforge.net/htmldoc/various.html#K) for more details.

+The help file is based on an abridged version of the Csound html manual, updated to version 6.07.

 ##### html manual
 In normal mode, the `F1` key opens in the default web browser the manual page for the opcode under the cursor.